-Budgeted cost: £23,494
+Budgeted cost: £33,295

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase and implement validated Letters and Sounds SSP (Little Wandle Revised Letters and Sounds) and relevant resources/fully decodable texts to secure improved phonics teaching and outcomes for all pupils.
-Training for all teaching staff in use of the programme.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase and embed validated Letters and Sounds SSP (Little Wandle Revised Letters and Sounds) and relevant resources/fully decodable texts to secure improved phonics teaching and outcomes for all pupils.
+Training for all new teaching staff in use of the programme and retraining for existing staff.
+Provide additional training in delivering targeted phonics catchup interventions for all support staff.
 Little Wandle Letters and Sounds revised is a DfE-validated Systematic Synthetic Phonics Programme Phonics approaches have been consistently found to be effective in supporting younger pupils to master the basics of reading.
 Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading, particularly for disadvantaged pupils: EEF (Education Endowment Fund) 2, 3, 6 Purchase standardised diagnostic assessments.
 Training for staff to ensure assessments are administered and interpreted correctly.
 Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction.
 The use of assessment is recommended in order to build on pupils' existing knowledge and understanding: EEF 2, 3 Embedding activities to develop oracy and vocabulary across the curriculum.
 These can support pupils to articulate key ideas, consolidate understanding and extend vocabulary.
-Purchase resources and fund ongoing teacher training and release A strong evidence base suggests oral language interventions, including high-quality classroom discussion, are inexpensive to implement and have high impacts on reading: EEF 1, 6 time.
-Secure quality first teaching through providing release time Research has identified that great teaching is the most important lever in improving outcomes for all pupils: EEF 1, 2, 3 for subject leaders to provide support in planning and delivering lessons and fund internal and external CPD, with a particular focus on meeting the needs of pupils eligible for PPG who are not making expected progress Research has demonstrated that quality first teaching has the most direct impact on student outcomes: Sutton Trust Enhancement of maths teaching and curriculum planning in line with DfE and EEF guidance.
-Fund subject leader/teacher release time to provide training for teachers to embed the mastery practice in maths (including release time/funding for Maths Mastery training) and ensure new teachers have access to full training programme.
-Resourcing for maths teaching with concrete manipulatives The Maths Mastery materials and resources use the mastery principles to develop deep and secure mathematical learning (re: NCETM, Teaching for Mastery) Manipulatives and representations can be powerful tools for supporting young children to engage with mathematical ideas: EEF 2, 3, 6 Recruit member/s of staff to deliver School- led tutoring and train member of support staff (EA) to deliver School- led Tutoring (NB. has PGCE but not QTS) Studies have shown that pupils eligible for free school meals typically receive additional benefits from small group tuition: EEF 2, 3
+Purchase resources and fund ongoing teacher A strong evidence base suggests oral language interventions, including high-quality classroom discussion, are inexpensive to implement and have high impacts on reading: EEF 1, 6 time for Wellcome and Talkboost interventions Introduce Word Aware and provide training for all staff.
+Secure quality first teaching through providing release time for subject leaders to provide support in planning and delivering lessons and fund internal and external CPD, with a particular focus on meeting the needs of pupils eligible for PPG who are not making expected progress Research has identified that great teaching is the most important lever in improving outcomes for all pupils: EEF Research has demonstrated that quality first teaching has the most direct impact on student outcomes: Sutton Trust 1, 2, 3 Provide release time for subject leaders to visit Aquinas schools and develop understanding of best practice in curriculum development, implementation and assessment.
+1, 2, 3 Provide CPD and release time for all teachers in EYFS and KS1 to develop understanding of ways to support foundations of literacy, including attendance at 'Becoming a Writer' CPD days.
+2, 3, 6 Enhancement of maths teaching and curriculum planning in line with DfE and EEF guidance.
+Fund subject The Maths Mastery materials and resources use the mastery principles to develop deep and secure mathematical learning (re: NCETM, Teaching for Mastery) Manipulatives and representations can 2, 3, 6 leader/teacher release time to provide training for teachers to embed the mastery practice in maths (including release time/funding for Maths Mastery training) and ensure new teachers have access to full training programme. be powerful tools for supporting young children to engage with mathematical ideas: EEF